 More serious charges may apply when an impaired driver is involved in a collision that results in injury or death.

-According to the information provided, DUI offenses involving injury or a fatality carry significantly greater legal consequences than a standard DUI charge.
+DUI offenses involving injury or a fatality carry significantly greater legal consequences than a standard DUI charge.

 The specific charges and penalties depend on the facts of the case, the applicable California statutes, and the circumstances surrounding the incident.